medic/cht-core/config/default/GUIDE.md

 ### Adding a new page of questions

 To add a new page, you need to add a group.
 The group starts with a row that has type “begin group” and ends with type “end group”.
-The "name" field is also required for "begin group" type.
-The "name" field is not required in the “end group” row, but can help provide clarity in nested groups.
+The "name" field for the "begin group" row is used as the page title.
+The "name" field in the “end group” row is not shown in the form, but can help provide clarity for large forms and those with nested groups.

 More information: https://xlsform.org/en/#grouping-questions